-P. Guillaume and M. Grainger in Solidarity pamphlet #35 write on the the Paris commune of 1871.
+P. Guillaume and Martin Grainger, a pseudonym of Maurice Brinton, in Solidarity pamphlet #35 write on the Paris commune of 1871.

 'Each time we study the history of the Commune we see something new in it, thanks to the experiences gained, in later revolutionary struggles...'
 Thus wrote Trotsky in 1921, in his preface to a book by Tales which was to become basic reading for a whole generation of French revolutionaries.

 The 'tricks of History', as Marx delighted to call them, have amply confirmed the correctness of Trotsky's statement.
 We can now examine the Paris Commune in a new light - in the light precisely of the rich experience of Bolshevism and of Trotskyism.
 We mean, more specifically, in the light of their failure.
 Stated more concretely, the proletarian revolution of 1871 must now be re-evaluated in the light of the degeneration of the Russian Revolution and of the positive lessons of the revolutionary struggle of the Hungarian Workers' Councils in 1956 against a bureaucratic society in which. the means of production were completely 'nationalised'.

 Trotsky could hardly have foreseen these developments when he wrote his prophetic words in the heroic days of 1921.
 This however in no way detracts from their absolute correctness.